ppammer7/data-calculator/README.md

 A program for calculating bits etc. into bytes etc.

 v1.0 : bit to byte

-v2.0 : byte to bit
+v2.0 : bit to byte + byte to bit